marcosRoos/school-exam-2022-agile-library/README.md

 <hr>

+## Links

+-I used 'target="_blank"' but it did not work, so you must manually open the links below in an new tab.

 <a href="" target="_blank" >Click here to acess the front-end</a>

 <a href="https://biblioteca-agil.herokuapp.com/" target="_blank" >Click here to acess the heroku fake Rest API JSON data</a>